337,000 LAPD Records Leaked: What Happened and How It Affects You

 Futureproof monitors your info for data leaks and helps you fix risks early.
 Get started to protect your information all year long.

-This breach didn’t happen because hackers broke into the main system.
+The LAPD breach didn’t happen because hackers broke into the main system.
 It happened because sensitive data lived in multiple places — and one of them was easier to access.